k-amin07/G14Arch/README.md

 ```
 Optional: Copy my asusd profile to `/etc/asusd/asusd.conf` or make your own profiles and Fan-Curves

-Activate DBUS Messaging for the new asus deamon
+Activate DBUS Messaging for the new asus deamon to get asus notifications upon changing fan profile etc.

 ```
 systemctl --user enable asus-notify